thegingerbloke/phx/docs/deployment.md

 ## Deployment

-* Set up a server, e.g. on [Digital Ocean](https://www.digitalocean.com/community/tutorials/how-to-set-up-django-with-postgres-nginx-and-gunicorn-on-ubuntu-18-04)
+* Set up a server, e.g. using the [Digital Ocean](https://www.digitalocean.com/community/tutorials/how-to-set-up-django-with-postgres-nginx-and-gunicorn-on-ubuntu-18-04) instructions.

     - Note: When creating `gunicorn.service` file, the following needs to be added: